Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Trying to decide between Babbel, Duolingo and Rosetta Stone?
 Don't worry, we've got you covered

-Rosetta Stone vs Babbel vs Duolingo.
-It’s a three-way competition as old as the language learning industry, and a classic debate we wanted to settle internally as a team.
-So we used the language learning apps from Rosetta Stone, Babbel and Duolingo for more than a month each.
-After completing dozens of drills, exercises and lessons in each program over the course of weeks, it became clear that each app was very different, but that one was clearly superior to the other two.
+Rosetta Stone vs Babbel vs Duolingo – it’s a classic debate we wanted to settle internally as a team.
+So we used and tested the language learning apps from Rosetta Stone, Babbel and Duolingo for more than a month each.
+After completing dozens of drills, exercises, and lessons in each program over the course of weeks, it became clear that each app was very different, but that one was clearly superior to the other two.
 Find out which language app we like best in this detailed guide.

 Let’s start this review off by discussing Babbel, as they end up nabbing our highest overall grade (sorry for the spoiler).
 And here’s how their program works.